Crop Insurance Overview

 - Farmers benefit from the efficiencies and service of the private sector delivery system

-- Crop insurance has already contributed to deficit reduction
+- Has already contributed to deficit reduction

 Buying a livestock insurance policy is one agriculture risk management option.
 Producers should always carefully consider how a policy will work in conjunction with their other risk management strategies to insure the best possible outcome. (rma.usda.gov)